How to Quantify Your Resume: What Recruiters Look For (50+ Examples)

 How to strengthen existing resume bullet points with metrics

-But let’s say that you already have a resume that’s riddled with unquantified bullet points.
-Not to worry -- you don’t have to scrap the whole document and start fresh!
-Instead, you can rework each point, filling in more detail and adding those specific numbers to illustrate what you achieved.
+But what if you already have a resume that’s riddled with unquantified bullet points?
+Not to worry — you don’t have to scrap the whole document and start fresh!
+Instead, you can rework each point, filling in more detail and adding those specific numbers to illustrate what you achieved, or use our handy bullet point builder to get you started.

 Let’s look at a few “before and after” examples that will show you how to convert weaker, non-quantified bullet points into stronger, quantified ones.
 The weaker examples are vague and nonspecific, while the stronger ones are much clearer and more detailed.